Construction Underway at Parkway Central

 Shakespeare Park at 19th and Vine Streets underwent major renovations as part of the Pennsylvania Department of Transportation’s Bridges Over 676 improvement project.
 The beautiful new forecourt to the Parkway Central Library has new benches, walkways, and outdoor lightning, and it is in bloom with flowers mentioned in William Shakespeare’s plays.
 The library has hosted concerts and storytimes in the new space.

+The Music Department in the Parkway Central Library has reopened following major renovations.
 The project included dramatic new lighting designed by Moshe Safdie Associates, the world-renowned architecture firm redesigning Philbrick Popular Library, which will reopen this winter.
 The lighting, which increases energy efficiency at Parkway Central, was inspired by the original fixtures on the second floor.
 The renovated department also features a new color palette, a reading area, updated listening stations, and state-of-the-art technology like touch-screen computers and scanners that transform sheet music into MP3s.
 Additional restorations were also made to the original ornate ceiling plaster and marble flooring.